✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Node 3: Quick Wins Router (Switch)

-Routes obvious cases without calling Claude:
+Routes obvious cases without calling Claude, saving API costs:

 • Output 0 (Direct Retry): {{ $json.errorType === 'rate_limit' || $json.errorType === 'transient_network' }}